- Home

 (8) Except as otherwise provided in this rule, a provider shall, using processes and applications provided by the Superintendent within five business days following the 20 school day statutory period allowed for student withdrawal:

-(a) confirm a student to be in active participation in a course; or
+(a) confirm that a student is participating in a course; or

 (9) Following confirmation of a student's active participation, a provider shall:

-(ii) as necessary, the unique title a provider utilizes to identify a course to a designated counselor or registrar at the primary school of enrollment, and the student's parent; and
+(iv) as necessary, the unique title a provider utilizes to identify a course to a designated counselor or registrar at the primary school, and the student's parent; and

 (i) 30 days after a student satisfactorily completes an online semester or quarter course; or